 Our ears are attuned to the part where Jesus says all those who humble themselves will be exalted and deaf to the part where he says all those who exalt themselves shall be humbled.

-Dr Reza Aslan , scholar of religious history from UC Riverside, in recent book “Zealot: The Life and Times of Jesus of Nazareth” identifies the central issue that we often gloss over when it comes to thinking of Jesus: He was such a challenge to the Roman politics and the existing religious powers that he was crucified as an enemy of the state for standing with the oppressed and challenging the political and religious powers.
+Dr Reza Aslan , scholar of religious history from UC Riverside, in his book “Zealot: The Life and Times of Jesus of Nazareth” identifies a central issue that we often gloss over when it comes to thinking of Jesus: namely He was such a challenge to the Roman politics and the existing religious powers that he was crucified as an enemy of the state for standing with the oppressed and challenging the political and religious powers.

-He finished a recent interview about his writing by putting it this way: “Remember, the (Be)attitudes aren’t just about the meek becoming strong and the hungry being fed, they’re also about the fed becoming hungry and the strong becoming powerless.”
+He finished one interview about his writing by putting it this way: “Remember, the (Be)attitudes aren’t just about the meek becoming strong and the hungry being fed, they’re also about the fed becoming hungry and the strong becoming powerless.”

 We certainly can’t separate this parable from the rest of Jesus teaching.
 Remember this is the same Jesus who told his followers: The first will be last, and the last will be first.